passcod/ashring/spec/file-format.md

-# Sherman File Format
+# Ashring File Format

-A Sherman file is a container for encrypted data which corresponds to a plaintext file entry.
+An Ashring file is a container for encrypted data which corresponds to a plaintext file entry.
 It has a header, containing parsing information for the rest of the file and cryptographic IVs, and two encrypted payloads: the first containing metadata about the file, and the second containing the actual data